jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 *   [GNU Emacs manual: Local Variables in Files][fl]

-## Whitespace Cleanup Mode
+## Displaying and Preserving Whitespace

+Whitespace is an important part of Markdown.
+For example, two spaces at the end of a line produce a hard line break.
+Blocks indented by four spaces become code blocks.

+If you want to temporarily display whitespace in a file, you can enable `whitespace-mode`, which is part of Emacs, by typing `M-x whitespace-mode`.
+Issue the command again to disable it.

-Whitespace is meaningful in Markdown.
-For example, two spaces at the end of a line indicate a hard line break.
-Therefore, if you use `whitespace-cleanup-mode` to tidy up your files automatically, you may want to disable it in `markdown-mode`.
-To do so, you can add the following to your init file:
+On a related note, if you use `whitespace-cleanup-mode` to tidy up your files automatically, then you may want to disable it in `markdown-mode`.
+To do so, you can add the following to your init
+file:

 ``` emacs-lisp
 (after-load 'whitespace-cleanup-mode